The Rowley shoals are better than the Great Barrier Reef according to some divers, plus you can only dive there from a liveaboard

-As a part of your diving equipment, bring a surface marker buoy or surface sausage with you.
-In the Timor Seas, which is on the edge of the Indian Ocean, and around the Rowley Shoals there are strong currents.
+Your diving equipment for Rowley Shoals diving should include a surface marker buoy or surface sausage.
+Rowley Shoals are in the Timor Seas, which is on the edge of the Indian Ocean where you’ll find strong currents.

 These currents are generated by the big tidal ranges in the area.
 The tidal range for the Rowley Shoals is thought to be between 4-5 metres (13-17 feet).
-However, as noted above certain areas of the Timor Sea has a tidal range of some 11.6 metres (38 feet).
+However, as noted above certain areas of the Timor Sea has a tidal range of up to 11.6 metres (38 feet).